eslint/eslint/docs/src/user-guide/configuring/plugins.md

 * [@babel/eslint-parser](https://www.npmjs.com/package/@babel/eslint-parser) - A wrapper around the [Babel](https://babeljs.io) parser that makes it compatible with ESLint.
 * [@typescript-eslint/parser](https://www.npmjs.com/package/@typescript-eslint/parser) - A parser that converts TypeScript into an ESTree-compatible form so it can be used in ESLint.

-Note when using a custom parser, the `parserOptions` configuration property is still required for ESLint to work properly with features not in ECMAScript 5 by default.
+Note that when using a custom parser, the `parserOptions` configuration property is still required for ESLint to work properly with features not in ECMAScript 5 by default.
 Parsers are all passed `parserOptions` and may or may not use them to determine which features to enable.

 ## Specifying Processor